nico-aero/Detox/docs/Guide.RunningLocally.md

 ### Step 1: Build Your App

 Detox is going to need the executable for your app.
 This means we need to build it first.
-We're going to use the Detox command line tools to build the app.
-During the installation, we've specified the actual build command line inside `package.json` under the `detox` configuration section.
+We’re going to use the Detox command line tools to build the app.
+During the installation, We’ve specified the actual build command line inside `package.json` under the `detox` configuration section.

 Build the app by typing in terminal inside your project root: